Skip to content

 Practical Tips

-• Identify the dominant error term first — reducing it provides the most system improvement.
-If temperature drift dominates, adding temperature compensation is more effective than improving ADC resolution.
+• Identify the dominant error term first - reducing it provides the most system improvement; if temperature drift dominates, adding temperature compensation is more effective than upgrading ADC resolution per measurement system design principles

-• System calibration can eliminate offset and gain errors entirely, leaving only residual nonlinearity and temperature drift in the budget.
-Always specify post-calibration accuracy.
+• System calibration can eliminate offset and gain errors entirely at calibration temperature, leaving only nonlinearity, resolution, and temperature drift in the post-calibration budget; always specify whether accuracy is pre- or post-calibration

 Common Mistakes

-• Treating correlated errors as independent in RSS — if offset and gain both increase with temperature from the same mechanism, they are correlated and must be added directly, not in RSS.
+• Treating correlated errors as independent in RSS: if offset and gain both drift with temperature from the same physical mechanism, they are correlated and must be added directly, not RSS combined; check error correlation before selecting method

 Frequently Asked Questions

-TEB is a single specification used by some sensor manufacturers that encompasses all error sources (offset, gain, nonlinearity, temperature effects) over a specified operating temperature range.
-It is the maximum deviation from the ideal output at any temperature and pressure combination.
-TEB = worst-case total error and is the most conservative and useful specification for system design.
+TEB is a single specification encompassing all error sources (offset, gain, nonlinearity, hysteresis, temperature drift) over the full operating temperature range.
+It is the maximum deviation from ideal output at any temperature and pressure combination - essentially worst-case total error.
+TEB is the most useful spec for system design because it includes everything; no additional temperature derating is needed.
+Per IEC 61298, TEB is preferred for industrial pressure transmitters; Honeywell, Sensata, and Bosch specify TEB for automotive and industrial sensors.

-% FS (percent of full scale) is the same absolute error regardless of the measured value.
-It is the standard for sensor specifications. % of reading means the error scales with the measured value (common in multimeters).
-Convert: absolute error = (% FS / 100) × full-scale range.
-For a 0–100 kPa sensor, 0.5% FS = 0.5 kPa error at any point in the range.
+% FS (percent of full scale) means the same absolute error at any measurement value; it is the standard for industrial sensors per IEC 61298. % of reading means error scales with measured value (common in DMMs and power analyzers).
+At 10% of range, a 1% FS sensor has 10% error relative to reading, while a 1% of reading sensor has only 1% error.
+Conversion: absolute error = (% FS / 100) * full_scale_range.
+For a 0-1000 kPa sensor, +/-0.5% FS = +/-5 kPa everywhere in range.

 Related Calculators